DoTheEvo/selfhosted-apps-docker/zammad/readme.md

 * Setup admin email and password.
 * Organization name and domain - System URL.
 * Email notifications, using smpt.
-It needs domain set, wont work with just localhost
+It needs domain set, wont work with just localhost.
-* Setup email channel.
+* Setup email channel.<br>
   This should be an email address where any email received will create an unassgnied ticket in zammad and sender will be added to users.<br>
-  But even if it is not planned to use, it is [required](https://github.com/zammad/zammad/issues/2352) for sending email notifications using triggers.
+  But even if it is not planned to be in use, it is [required](https://github.com/zammad/zammad/issues/2352) for sending email notifications using triggers.